 You're already using Cursor, Claude Code, or Codex.
 They work — until they don't.
 The agent builds something, it's not quite right, you explain again, it tries again.
 Rework.
+According to Sonar's State of Code survey, 66% of developers say their biggest frustration is AI output that's "almost right, but not quite."
 The problem isn't the agent.
 It's what you gave it.

 Tekk.coach is the planning agent that sits above your coding agent.
 It reads your actual codebase, asks informed questions, researches what it doesn't know, and produces a spec your coding agent can execute without flailing.
 You tell Tekk what to build.
 Tekk figures out exactly how.
 Then your agent builds it.